notaryproject/specifications/specs/signature-envelope-jws.md

 ## Blob Signature Storage

-For detached signatures associated with arbitrary blobs, a JWS signature envelope will be stored on the file system as a binary file with `jws` as the file extension.
+For detached signatures associated with blobs, a JWS signature envelope will be stored on the file system with `jws` as the file extension.

 JWS blob signature file contains
 1. Blob's payload descriptor